djfurman/djfurman.github.io/_posts/20180407_prototyping_for_pennies.md

 ### What's next?

 This is where lots of people talk about "production-izing" their applications bringing in authentication/authorization, working with bigger databases, provisioning more servers, load balancing and more.
-These are all great steps and I personally love working on the solutions architecture of these solutions, but none of this is easy (or cheap)!
+These are all great steps and I personally love working on the solutions architecture of these deployments, but none of this is easy (or cheap)!

-## Serverless Prototyping
+## An alternative: Serverless Prototyping

 Certainly, and if you've made it this far in this blog, you may already know what it is - _serverless_ technology.
 If you're new to the term; I promise, I'm not insane.
 I know there are servers, you (the prototyper or team) just does not have a requirement to provision and manage them.
 Instead, it refers to the usage of services that are _managed_ by a provider.